domRiddle/ASF/Compilation.md

 ---

+## Tags

+`master` branch is not guaranteed to be in a state that allows successful compilation or flawless ASF run in the first place, since it's development branch just like stated in our **[release cycle](https://github.com/JustArchi/ArchiSteamFarm/wiki/Release-cycle)**.
+If you want to compile ASF from source, then you should use appropriate **[tag](https://github.com/JustArchi/ArchiSteamFarm/tags)** for that purpose, which guarantees at least successful compilation, and also flawless execution (if build was marked as stable release).

+---

 ## Official releases

 Official ASF releases are compiled by **[AppVeyor](https://ci.appveyor.com/project/JustArchi/ArchiSteamFarm)** on Windows, with latest .NET Core SDK that matches ASF **[runtime requirements](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility#runtime-requirements)**.
 After passing tests, generic and OS-specific packages are deployed on GitHub.